Rismose/shortlink-bot/README.md

 # shortlink-bot
-A discord bot that bypasses links using node-fetch, and Eris.
+A discord bot that bypasses pesky ad-links using node-fetch, and Discord.js-Commando

 # Support Server